openshift/openshift-restclient-java/README.md

 OpenShift Java Client
 ===========================

-Java client for the OpenShift.
+Java client for the OpenShift REST API.
 It pretty much offers all features that are currently available in the rhc-* command line tools
 (create/rename a domain, create/destroy applications, list applications, list available cartridges, add cartridges, etc.).
 This client is used by JBoss Tools for OpenShift.